 What compels a woman to ride her horse 800 miles along the sometimes perilous, steep Arizona Trail, full of risky passes, such as the Crest Trail that traverses Miller Peak at over 9,000 feet?
 Never mind that she is the first person to attempt to ride the entire trail by horse.
 No one has been able to do it, but that doesn’t seem to faze Carol Fontana, an accomplished endurance rider.
 And her 11 year-old, Arabian horse, Tiki Barber?
 He may just be along for the ride or it may be fun for him.
-After all, the two of them won the 25 mile horse division of the Man Against Horse Race in Prescott, Arizona in 2014 i thought about this.
+After all, the two of them won the 25 mile horse division of the Man Against Horse Race in Prescott, Arizona in 2014 .
 Just in case you think that 800 miles may be more endurance than any horse should bear, Tiki is up for the ride.
 This horse can rock it.
 Last year he won Best Conditioned Horse in the 50 mile McDowell endurance race near Phoenix.
 In the world of horse endurance races, this is a big deal.
 Yep, he’s up for it.

 So while it sounds like both horse and rider are as well prepared as anyone to undergo such a ride, why do it?
 It’s personal.
 Carol’s mother was a single mom who raised three daughters.
 Carol knows only too well the hardships of a single mother.